 Medical Assistant Associate Degree Programs

-With a medical assistant associate's degree, you can work in a hospital, physician's office, medical laboratory or other healthcare facility.
+With a medical assistant associate's degree, you can work in a hospital, physician's office, medical laboratory or other healthcare facility in both administrative and clinical capacities.
 Learn about courses, internships and program options in medical assisting.
 Schools offering Medical Assisting degrees can also be found in these popular choices.

 Medical assistant associate's degree programs give you an understanding of both the clinical and administrative roles of medical assisting.
 You learn about office tasks, medical ethics, laboratory procedures and patient communication.
 You can usually complete the medical assistant associate's degree program in about two years, and some programs require you to take courses during one summer.
 In some cases, you may be able to earn a medical assisting certificate and then go on to complete the credits required for an associate's degree.

-According to the U.S Bureau of Labor Statistics (BLS), an associate's degree program in medical assisting is usually enough to get you a job.
+According to the U.S Bureau of Labor Statistics (BLS), all that is required to enter this field is some post-secondary education, not necessarily a complete degree program.
 The Accrediting Bureau of Health Education Schools and the Commission on Accreditation of Allied Health Education Programs set standards for medical assistant associate's degree programs.
 Accredited programs often require you to complete an internship or other hands-on clinical experience, reported the BLS (www.bls.gov).

 What Courses Will I Take?

 Medical assisting courses teach you how to perform clinical duties, such as taking vital signs, performing physical exams, sterilizing equipment, taking blood samples and more.
 Usually, you practice many of these skills on mannequins before you work with people.
 You learn about anatomy, physiology, pharmacology and phlebotomy.
 Lessons also discuss medical terminology and laboratory practices.